Mitigating Traffic Remapping Attacks in Autonomous Multi-hop Wireless Networks: Introduction

-While TRAs are applicable to any network with class-based traffic differentiation, in ad hoc networks using IEEE 802.11 they rely on the enhanced distributed channel access (EDCA) function.
-EDCA defines four access categories (ACs), each with its own set of medium access parameters to determine the probability and duration of channel access.
-Packets are mapped to ACs based on the Distributed Services Code Point (DSCP) set in their IP header, which in turn is based on the traffic's Class of Service (CoS) \cite{Stankiewicz2011}.
-The CoS-to-DSCP mapping is done according to administrator policies, while the DSCP-to-AC mapping is implemented by network-layer packet mangling software.
-Thus, software such as Linux \texttt{iptables} is enough to execute a TRA through a false DSCP-to-AC mapping.
-This is in contrast to other selfish attacks, such as medium access parameter modification, which require tampering with the wireless card drivers.
-Furthermore, TRAs are difficult to detect: determining if the monitored higher-layer traffic matches its class designation requires deep packet inspection \cite{Konorski2014}.
+In wireless networks using IEEE 802.11, TRAs can exploit the enhanced distributed channel access (EDCA) function.
+EDCA defines four access categories (ACs), each with its own parameters controlling the priority and duration of medium access \cite{80211-2016}.
+Packets are mapped to ACs based on the Differentiated Services Code Point (DSCP) in their IP header, which reflects the traffic's Class of Service (CoS) \cite{Stankiewicz2011}.
+For simplicity assume that DSCP can be either \emph{expedited forwarding} (EF) or \emph{best effort} (BE).
+The CoS-to-DSCP mapping is implemented by Internet layer packet mangling software, such as Linux \texttt{iptables}.
+TRAs can be easily executed by setting DSCP = EF in source traffic whose CoS maps to BE and DSCP = BE in forwarded (transit) traffic whose CoS maps to EF, cf. Fig.~\ref{fig:tra-stack}.
+In contrast, AC parameter modification requires tampering with the DSCP-to-AC mapping embedded in wireless card drivers.
+Furthermore, TRAs are difficult to detect: determining if higher-layer traffic matches its DSCP designation requires deep packet inspection \cite{Konorski2014} and global knowledge of the DSCP assignment policy.